72nd Street station (IRT Broadway–Seventh Avenue Line): Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 In the 72nd Street station, decorative elements are limited largely to the walls adjacent to the tracks, which are made of white glass tiles.
 The walls are divided by steel support columns every 5 ft; the panels between each set of columns are curved slightly away from the tracks.
 At 50 ft intervals along the station walls, there are 5 by 8 ft mosaic panels with blue, buff, and cream tiles in tapestry designs.
 Atop each wall is a frieze with blue and buff mosaic tiles, with scrolled motifs protruding below the frieze band.
 The walls near the tracks do not have any identifying motifs with the station's name, as all station identification signs are on the platforms.
 There are some doorways along the trackside walls.
 At the platform staircases, the walls beneath the stairwell have white tile above brick wainscoting, while there are metal fences beside the stairwell.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor John H. Parry.